-Tirzepatide (Compounded Mounjaro) for Weight Loss
+Tirzepatide (Active ingredient in Mounjaro) for Weight Loss

-Tirzepatide has entered the market for patients seeking treatment to better their health with a GLP-1 / GIP type drug: Eli Lilly’s much-anticipated Mounjaro™ (tirzepatide) was approved by the FDA in May 2022 for those with type 2 diabetes.
+Tirzepatide, the same active ingredient found in Mounjaro, has entered the market for patients seeking treatment to better their health with a GLP-1 / GIP type drug: Eli Lilly’s much-anticipated Mounjaro™ (tirzepatide) was approved by the FDA in May 2022 for those with type 2 diabetes.
 As a dual GIP and GLP-1 receptor agonist, Mounjaro™ is the first drug of its kind and has received significant positive acknowledgment as a game changer by many medical professionals in the broader field of endocrinology and metabolic health.
 Our compounded medication comes from very highly reputable compounding pharmacies located in the United States and registered in most states.
 MedShape only uses 503A and 503B compounding pharmacies that are federally regulated.

 Scottsdale Weight Loss Clinic MedShape